Easy-to-read medicine information about statins – what they are, how to take statins safely and possible side effects.

 How will my doctor know I am at high risk of heart disease?

-By examining your family health history, age, weight and smoking history and diabetes status, and then testing indicators including your cholesterol levels and blood pressure, your GP will build up a picture of your risk profile.
-They may use a computerised tool called Predict to calculate your risk.
+By doing a cardiovascular or heart risk assessment your GP will build up a picture of your risk profile.
+This involves examining your family health history, age, weight and smoking history and diabetes status, and then testing indicators including your cholesterol levels and blood pressure.
+Your GP may use a computerised tool called Predict to calculate your risk.
 This will give you a percentage risk of developing vascular disease and can even track your potential progress as you age.

 What other ways could I lower my cholesterol?